atlassian-archive/dataschool/dataschool/_books/data-modeling-101.md

 is_featured: false
 status: in_progress
 published: false
+snippet: Dimensional modeling used to deliver significant query efficiency and business value which justified the cost in implementing these design practices.
+With the advent of new cloud storage technologies it is no longer able to deliver as much value and should be replaced with simpler techniques.
+This book covers data modeling techniques that will get you enormous value for very little effort.

 ---
 Dimensional modeling used to deliver significant query efficiency and business value which justified the cost in implementing these design practices.
 With the advent of new cloud storage technologies it is no longer able to deliver as much value and should be replaced with simpler techniques.
 This book covers data modeling techniques that will get you enormous value for very little effort.